-The regression coefficients (α and β) for the UPPER and TOTAL watersheds were tested for statistically significant differences using Analysis of Covariance (ANCOVA) (Lewis et al., 2001).
-A higher intercept (α) for the human-disturbed watershed indicates higher sediment yield for the same size storm event, compared to sediment yield from the undisturbed watershed.
-A difference in slope (β) would indicate the relative sediment contributions from the subwatersheds change with increasing storm size.
+The regression coefficients (α and β) for the Upper and Total watersheds were tested for statistically significant differences using Analysis of Covariance (ANCOVA) (Lewis et al., 2001).
+A higher intercept (α) for the human-disturbed compared to the undisturbed watershed indicates higher sediment yield for the same size storm event.
+A difference in slope (β) indicates the relative subwatershed contributions vary with storm size.

-3.3.
-Objective 3: Estimation of annual SSY
+3.4.
+Estimation of annual SSY

+Annual SSY and sSSY were estimated using 1) the developed storm metric-SSY models, and 2) the ratio of annual storm precipitation to precipitation measured during storms with SSYEV data.

-Annual estimates of SSY and sSSY were estimated to compare Faga'alu with other watersheds reported in the literature.
-A continuous annual time-series of SSY was not possible at the study site due to the discontinuous field campaigns and failure of or damage to the instruments during some months.
-Continuous records of P and Q were available for 2014, so the Psum-SSYEV and Qmax-SSYEV models (Equation 5) were used to predict SSYEV for all storms in 2014 (Basher et al., 1997).
-Construction of sediment mitigation structures at the quarry began in October 2014, greatly reducing SSYEV from the LOWER_QUARRY subwatershed (unpublished data), so the Qmax-SSYEV relationship developed prior to the mitigation was used to calculate the annual pre-mitigation sediment yield.
+An annual SSY time-series was not possible due to the discontinuous field campaigns and failure of or damage to the instruments.
+Continuous records of P and Q were available for 2014, so the storm metric-SSYEV models (Equation 5) were used to predict SSYEV for all storms in 2014 (Basher et al., 1997).
 For storms missing Qmax data at FG3, Qmax was predicted from a linear regression between Qmax at FG1 and Qmax at FG3 for the study period (R2 =0.88).

-Annual SSY and sSSY were also estimated by multiplying SSYEV from measured storms by the ratio of annual storm precipitation (PEVann) to the precipitation measured during storms where SSYEV was measured (PEVmeas):
+Annual SSY and sSSY were also estimated by multiplying SSYEV from measured storms by the ratio of annual storm precipitation (PEVann) to precipitation during storms where SSYEV was measured (PEVmeas):